 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical scalar.
 Type, kind, rank and size must agree on all processes.

-psb\sum - Global sum
+7.10 psb\sum - Global sum

 '''

-call psb_sum(icontxt, dat, root)
+call psb_sum(ctxt, dat, root)

 '''

 This subroutine implements a sum reduction operation based on the underlying communication library.